 This study employs the gravity model to analyze bilateral trade flows within the CEMAC region.
-It examines factors that contribute to variations in the volume of trade between these countries and trade with major trading partners.
-The gravity model of international trade was first developed by Tinbergen (1962) to explain bilateral trade flows and between two countries.
-The model considered both countries as organic bodies that attract each other in proportion to their levels of economic activity and income, and the extent of the impediment to trade.
-The latter include transport costs, trade policies, uncertainty, cultural differences, and various bottlenecks.
+It examines factors that contribute to variations in the volume of trade within these countries and also with major trading partners.
+The gravity model of international trade was developed independently by Tinbergen (1962) and Pöynöhen (1963) to explain bilateral trade flows and patterns between two countries by considering them as organic bodies that attract each other in proportion to their levels of economic activity and income, and the extent of the impediment to trade.
+The latter include in particular transportation costs, trade policies, uncertainty, cultural differences, and various bottlenecks.
 While these factors may well determine the volume of trade flows in sub-Saharan African countries, the high cost of transport in addition to poor transport infrastructure are important barriers to trade.

-The gravity model has been used extensively as a baseline for estimating the impact of policy issues, such as regional trading arrangements, currency unions, political blocks, and various impediments to trade (Havrylyshin and Prichett 1991; Frankel and Wei 1993; Bayoumi and Eichengreen 1997; Frankel and Wei 1998; Frankel, Stein and Wei 1998; Smith 1999; Rose 2000).
-The deviations from the baseline gravity model are modeled by these events and policies.
-Furthermore, dummy variables are used to gauge the impact of economic integration on trade.
+The gravity model has been widely used as a baseline for estimating the impact of policy issues, including regional trading arrangements, currency unions, political blocks, and various impediments to trade (Havrylyshin and Prichett 1991; Frankel and Wei 1993; Bayoumi and Eichengreen 1997; Frankel and Wei 1998; Frankel, Stein and Wei 1998; Smith 1999; Rose 2000).
+These events and policies are modeled as deviations from the volume of trade predicted by the baseline gravity model.
 On a more aggregate level of the analysis, various macroeconomic variables such as gross domestic products, populations and geographical location have been used as powerful predictors of trade potential of nations.

-Model Specification
+3.1 Model Specification